LOCALE Magazine Editorial Style Guide

 Websites

 -Do not include āhttps://ā when typing out the businessā website.
-If you are submitting a web story, hyperlink the business name to their website.
+Hyperlink all business names to their websites.

 LOCALE Magazine Terminology